mfpdev/mfp-live-update-cordova-plugin/README.md

 # IBM MobileFirst Foundation Live Update SDK plug-in
-To add IBM MobileFirst Foundation Live Update capabilities to an existing Cordova app, you add the `cordova-plugin-mfp-liveupdate` plug-in to your app.
+To add IBM MobileFirst Foundation Live Update capabilities to an existing Cordova application, you add the `cordova-plugin-mfp-liveupdate` plug-in to your application.

 The Live Update Cordova plug-in lets you query runtime configuration properties and features which you set in the Live Update Settings screen in the MobileFirst Operations Console.
 With Live Update integrated in your application you can implement feature toggling, A/B testing, feature segmentation and more.